 On low speed alternately add dry ingredients with Greek yogurt just until incorporated.
 The batter will be slightly thick.

 Pour into greased 9×13 pan.
 Bake for 45 to 50 minutes.
 Baking times will vary.
-Cake is done when a knife or toothpick comes out clean.
+The cake is done when a knife or toothpick comes out clean.

-Place on wire rack to cool.
-Allow to cool completely before frosting.
+Place on a wire rack to cool.
+Allow cooling completely before frosting.

 “CREAM CHEESE” FROSTING

 32 oz container Greek yogurt, plain and fat-free

 2 scoops of protein powder, in Vanilla or Snickerdoodle